rfabbri/bfarmx/README.md

 For those who need to access a system through PBS, we wrote simple PBS scripts to spawn the Blender instances and setup netrender.
+These have fragments of shell script so that they can also be used as a basis for any other way of bootstrapping the blender farm.

 A definitive solution is still under investigation.